-1. Install rear internal gear on end of mainshaft having snap ring groove.
+- 1. Install rear internal gear on end of mainshaft having snap ring groove. - 2.
+Install internal gear retaining snap ring.
+See Figure 7D-82.

-- 2. Install internal gear retaining snap ring.
-See Figure 7D-144. - 3.
-Install sun gear to internal gear thrust races and bearings against the inner face of the rear internal gear as follows: and retain with petroleum jelly.
-See Figure 7D-146. - a.
+- 3. Install sun gear to internal gear thrust races and bearings against the inner face of the rear internal gear as follows: and retain with petroleum jelly.
+See Figure 7D-83. - a.
 Place large race against the internal gear with flange facing forward or up. - b.
 Place thrust bearing against race. - c.
-Place small race against bearing with inner flange facing into the bearing or down.
+Place small race against bearing with inner flange facing into the bearing or down. - 4.
+Install output carrier over the mainshaft so that the pinions mesh with rear internal gear.